| Title: | Access and Visualize AEMET Weather and Climate Data |

 plot_title |

-Character string to be used for the plot title. |
+A character string for the plot title. |

 n_temp |

-Numeric value with the number of colors of the palette.
+The number of colors in the palette.
+Defaults to |

 col_pal |